Enhancing Logical Reasoning in Language Models via Symbolically-Guided Monte Carlo Process Supervision: Related Work

-Another line of work improves LLM reasoning via fine-tuning. \citet{zelikman2022star} propose to bootstrap LLMs by guiding them in generating reasoning traces then select those that could reach the correct answers.
+Another line of work tries to enhance LLM reasoning via fine-tuning or preference optimization. \citet{zelikman2022star} propose to bootstrap LLMs by guiding them in generating reasoning traces, then select those that could reach the correct answers.
 However, wrong reasoning traces can also lead to correct answers, and learning from them can hurt a model's ability to solve more challenging problems. \citet{lightman2024lets} show that a process reward model trained on large-scale data with step-wise signals can better predict the final answer than an outcome reward model.
-Such a process reward model can help select a reasoning trace so it not only has a correct outcome but also ensures reliability of intermediate steps. \citet{luo2024improvemathematicalreasoninglanguage} propose an automatic method to train process reward models on a divide-and-conquer style Monte Carlo tree search, avoiding expensive human annotations. \citet{wang-etal-2024-math} treat the quality of a reasoning step as its potential to deduce the correct answer and estimate the step quality by generating multiple completions. \citet{jiao-etal-2024-learning} sample reasoning steps in ReAct~\cite{yao2023react} format and estimate the step rewards by sampling from intermediate steps.
-However, these methods do not give any guidance or style constraints to LLMs when sampling the reasoning trajectories.
+Such a process reward model can help select a reasoning trace so it not only has a correct outcome but also ensures reliability of intermediate steps. \citet{luo2024improvemathematicalreasoninglanguage} propose an automatic method to train process reward models on a divide-and-conquer style Monte Carlo tree search, avoiding expensive human annotations. \citet{wang-etal-2024-math} introduce Monte Carlo estimation for generating stepwise pseudo-labels, which treats the quality of a reasoning step as its potential to deduce the correct answer and estimate the step quality by generating multiple completions. \citet{jiao-etal-2024-learning} propose offline simulation for learning planning-based reasoning via synthesizing reasoning steps in ReAct~\cite{yao2023react} format and estimate the stepwise correctness with Monte Carlo completions.
+However, these methods do not consider the thinking styles of the trajectories, which is essential to solving complex logical questions.